Student Powered Improvement Logo

 Care, truth, and hope

-Learn, reflect, and try ways to create spaces of care, truth, and hope in this self-guided course.
+Learn, reflect, and try ways to create spaces of care, truth, and hope with this guide.

 Students with musical equipment

-Learn, reflect, and try ways to reimagine power and privilege in this self-guided course.
+Learn, reflect, and try ways to reimagine power, privilege, and agency.

 Cultivate knowledge and skills for collective action